TritonDataCenter/node-contract/README.md

 A contract that has been broken, whether as part of a negotiated transition or because of a fatal asynchronous event, becomes invalid.
-It is the responsibility of the listener(s) to ensure that it can subsequently be cleaned up by removing all event listeners.
-Similarly, a contract that has been abandoned, even if destroyed by the system, cannot be garbage collected by the Node.js runtime until the consumer removes all event listeners and discards all its references to that Contract object.
-The effect of invoking methods other than those to remove event listeners is undefined for `Contract` objects that have been abandoned or for which all listeners have been notified of a fatal event.
+It is the responsibility of the listener(s) to ensure that it can subsequently be cleaned up by a call to `dispose()`.
+Similarly, a contract that has been abandoned, even if destroyed by the system, cannot be garbage collected by the Node.js runtime until the consumer calls `dispose()` and discards all its references to that Contract object.
+The effect of invoking methods other than those to remove event listeners is undefined for `Contract` objects that have been `dispose()`d.
+The effect of invoking methods other than `dispose()` and those that remove event listeners is undefined for `Contract` objects for which all listeners have been notified of a fatal event.
 There is no explicit mechanism to discard the native `ContractBinding` object itself.

 ## Implementation Notes